macimax/WIKI_STEPMANIA/Preferences.ini.md

 ## MemoryCardUsbBusP1 & MemoryCardUsbBusP2

-`-1` to disable.
-Might be used for importing a drive by USB bus instead of by letter.
+`-1` will allow ANY bus, or you can force the use of a specified USB bus.

 ## MemoryCardUsbLevelP1 & MemoryCardUsbLevelP2

-`-1` to disable.
-Unknown.
+`-1` will allow ANY bus levels, or you can force to use a specified USB bus level.

 ## MemoryCardUsbPortP1 & MemoryCardUsbPortP2

-`-1` to disable.
-Might be used for mounting a device by USB port instead of by letter.
+`-1` will use ANY port, or you can specify a USB port number.

 # Graphical settings